m-ikiara/6utt3r/README.md

 ## 🔑 Licensing

 This project is licensed under the GNU General Public License v3.0.
-See the [LICENSE](./LICENSE) file for details.
+See the [LICENSE](./LICENSE) file for details.[^1]

+[^1]: Having trouble understanding these commits?
+Check out this [Issue](https://github.com/m-ikiara/m-ikiara.github.io/issues/1) for more details. :grin: